Recent Posts

 - Use them in your compost pile

-Besides admiring these gems of fall don’t forget to have some fun with them too.
-Leaves can be used to stuff a scarecrow or use them in decorative crafts.
-If you still have plenty left over then simply make one heck of a giant leaf pile and jump on in!
+Besides admiring these gems of fall, don’t forget to have some fun with them too.
+Leaves can be used to stuff a scarecrow or in decorative crafts.
+If you still have plenty left over, then simply make one heck of a giant leaf pile and jump on in!